Build and its variant quickbuild are commands builds packages in your build stage of the pipeline. These commands provide the following benefits

 Utilize the .NEXT and .LATEST for versioning the build number of unlocked packages.
 For Source and Data package, utilize the "buildnumber" flag and provide the build number from your CI/CD system

-ignoreOnStage:[ "build" ] property to mark which packages should be skipped by the build command.
+ignoreOnStage:[ "build" ] property on a package, causes the particular package to be skipped by the build command.
 Similarly you can use